neil-unomaha/CIF_CYBR_8950/README.md

     * Require extension to ingest IP indicators from YML files
     * Format retrieved IP indicators into Palo Alto ingestible file format
     * Have extension refer to specific file directory to place files of retrieved IP indicators
-    * Check if latest file in directory is less than or equal to 5,000

-      * If less, add IP indicators until it equals 5,000
-      * If at 5,000, create new file in directory and add up to 5,000 IP entries

   * Implement Palo Alto API to refer to directory on CIF server to import files from

 * Test the solution

-  * Ensure our extension is properly creating Palo Alto ingestible files of IP indicators within 15 minute or less intervals.
+  * Ensure the extension properly formats and put IP indicators into Palo Alto ingestible format

-  * Ensure the files do not exceeed 5,000 IP indicators
+  * Ensure it is gathering the correct information from Palo Alto requests from CIF database

-  * Ensure our extension pushes the indicators to Palo Alto, and Palo Alto successfully ingests the indicators.
+  * Ensure extension is sending off requested information to Palo Alto devices efficiently

+  * Ensure Palo Alto devices are ingesting files as expected

 * Deploy the solution to production